icmoore/syscoin-tex/lit_review/README.md

 	* Step-by-step walkthrough of ETH yellow paper

 * [Wood, Ethereum: So now we've built it, WTF is it!](https://www.youtube.com/watch?v=U_LK0t_qaPo)
-	* Good reminder on Ethereuem's vision
+	* Good refresher on Ethereuem's vision

 * [Saini, Getting Deep Into Ethereum: How Data Is Stored In Ethereum?](https://hackernoon.com/getting-deep-into-ethereum-how-data-is-stored-in-ethereum-e3f669d96033)
 	* Explores storage in Ethereum via various Tries in Ethereum (state, transactions, and storage)